Home Pagan symbols & customs Site search

 Hinoe-Uma is a calendar event that occurs every 60 years.
 The last was in 1966 and the next will be in 2026.

-As with the astrological birth signs of the West, the Japanese use a modification of Chinese astrology; a twelve year cycle of astrological beasts.
+As with the astrological birth signs of the West, the Japanese use modified Chinese astrology; a 12-year cycle of astrological beasts.
 1966 was the Year of the Horse, but it was a special kind of rather nasty horse; a Fire Horse, or hinoe-uma in Japanese.

 1960 0.84%